dojo/widget-core/README.md

 #### Widget Registry

-The registry provides the ability to define a label against a `WidgetFactory`, a `Promise<WidgetFactory>` that will return a factory or a function that when executed returns a `Promise<WidgetFactory>`.
+The registry provides the ability to define a label against a `WidgetFactory`, a `Promise<WidgetFactory>` or a function that when executed returns a `Promise<WidgetFactory>`.

-A global widget registry is exported from the `d.ts` class and can be imported when required.
+A global widget registry is exported from the `d.ts` class.

 ```ts
 import { registry } from '@dojo/widgets/d';